Skip navigation

 • tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-• tell your doctor if you have or have ever had kidney problems or any other medical condition(s).
+• tell your doctor if you have or have ever had high blood levels of potassium or any other medical condition(s).

 • tell your doctor if you are pregnant or plan to become pregnant.
 You will need to take a pregnancy test before you start treatment and use birth control to prevent pregnancy during your treatment and for at least 40 days after your final dose.
 Pegcetacoplan may harm the fetus.